loomhigh/loomhigh.github.io/content/projects/draft/People_power_change.md

 Regardless of how legitimate these actions appear to be, they will cause `outrage.`

 Percieved destruction of values, moral traditions, and dignity are sources of anger that can motivate action

+>`I have yet to really put these theories in action.
+If I do, I will add the example and how it went in practice here`

+## Public Narrative
+> <b> Why me?
+Why us?
+Why now? </b>

+Everyones favorite part about politics, and what most people see it all as: Stories.

+The reality is that people are far more likely to get with the program if they <i>"get"</i> you, the programmer.

+You need to be able to tell a story of self that allows people to *"get"* you by sharing moments of *`Hurt` (why you care)* and moments of *`Hope` (why you can)* along with the `Values` motivating your response.

+Recall moments shared with the audience of `Hurt` and `Hope` and how they were responded to in a way that expresses shared `Values`

+Tell a story of accessing sources of courage to transform a moment of <code style="color : brown">Disruptive Threat</code> from a source of fear to an engaging challenge. <code style="color : brown">Thoughtless Reaction </code> into <code style="color : aqua">Mindful Response</code>.

+> A narrative like this produces the capacity to respond conciously to loss, difference, domination, and change.
+AKA: The actions that cause outrage.